Top 10 Butterfly Host Plants to Attract Pollinators

 This easygoing and versatile grass is a good choice for wet conditions, drought or partial shade, as long as it’s planted in moist, well-draining soil.
 Growing narrow and upright with a cloud of seed heads in fall, switchgrass can reach more than 5 feet tall.
 Birds enjoy the seeds while the green leaves turn to yellow in fall.

-Butterfly benefits: Many skipper caterpillars need grasses like switchgrass as a food source.
+Butterfly benefits: These butterfly host plants serve as food and shelter.
+Many skipper caterpillars need grasses like switchgrass as a food source.
 These same caterpillars might overwinter on or underneath the blades of grass.